Module Development Timeline

 The purpose of this checkpoint is to provide comprehensive feedback on the structure of the materials, the pedagogic design of the materials and assessments, and the alignment of assessments, materials and goals.
 Checkpoint 2 is designed to occur at the earliest point in the materials development process, when it is possible to provide detailed and comprehensive feedback.
 The goal is to spot any developing problems early enough to prevent unnecessary work.

-In order to be able to evaluate the team's progress towards meeting the design rubric, the GETSI facilitator and assessment consultant will be looking for both breadth and depth in the module by checkpoint 2, including the assessments.
+In order to be able to evaluate the team's progress towards meeting the design rubric, the GETSI Project Manager and assessment consultant will be looking for both breadth and depth in the module by checkpoint 2, including the assessments.
 Specifically, the team's web pages should include:

 - a complete outline that shows the breadth of the module (overview page), including activity descriptions, pedagogic strategies, planned assessment strategies, and descriptions of any materials that will be developed for students (detailed in unit pages).